JesusGautamah/chatgpt_assistant/README.md

 This Ruby gem provides an easy way to initialize a client for Telegram and Discord bots using the ChatGPT API, audio transcription, IBM Cloud Text to Speech, and AWS Polly, creating an assistant that can answer questions in text and voice and have a conversation with the user.

 #### Languages supported currently: en, pt - contributions are welcome!
+You can contribute by adding your language to the DefaultMessages class in lib/chatgpt_assistant/default_messages.rb.
+You can also add your language to the list of languages in the README.md file.
+Pull request from language/YOUR_LANGUAGE to main, remember to name your pull request as "Add YOUR_LANGUAGE support".

+Other contributions are welcome too!
+Remember to give a star to this repo if you like it!
 ## Requirements

 - Ruby > 2.6.0